 Have you accomplished this?

 Below there are some questions that Katya asked Amanda in their opening conversation.
-Identify which aspect Katya used in her question, and tell why she chose that aspect.
+Identify which aspect Katya used in her question, and think about why she chose that aspect.

 Упражне́ние 3.
 Listening

-Listen to the following questions, paying close attention to whether or not the verb is imperfective (asking if an action has ever happened) or perfective (asking if an anticipated result was reached).
-Mouse over your choice to check your answer.
+Listen to the following questions, paying close attention to whether the verb is imperfective (asking if an action has ever happened) or perfective (asking if an action reached its anticipated result).

 We can apply negation to verbs of either aspect, as you can see from these examples from our story line when Amanda says: